bbrzycki/setigen/docs/source/frame_methods.rst

 This returns a new frame with only the dedrifted data; this will be smaller in the frequency dimension depending on the drift rate and frame resolution.

-Alternatively, if 'drift_rate' is contained in the frame's metadata (:code:`frame.metadata`), the function will automatically dedrift the frame using that value.
+Alternatively, if "drift_rate" is contained in the frame's metadata (:code:`frame.metadata`), the function will automatically dedrift the frame using that value.

 .. code-block:: Python

     drift_rate = 2
-    frame.metadata['drift_rate'] = drift_rate
+    frame.metadata["drift_rate"] = drift_rate
     dd_fr = stg.dedrift(frame)